Rare Oviraptor Dinosaur Nest Of 12 Eggs

 Origin: Xixia Basin Formation, Henan Province, China.

-Age: Mesozoic era, late Cretaceous, Maastrichtian stage around 72 to 66 million years.
+Age: Mesozoic, late Cretaceous, Maastrichtian stage 72 to 66 million years.

 Height: 16.5 cm